Risk Bounds for Over-parameterized Maximum Margin Classification on Sub-Gaussian Mixtures: Problem Setting and Notation

-We consider a model where the feature vectors are generated from a mixture of two sub-Gaussian distributions with means $\bmu$ and $-\bmu$ and the same covariance matrix $\bSigma$.
+\paragraph{Sub-Gaussian Mixture Model.} We consider a model where the feature vectors are generated from a mixture of two sub-Gaussian distributions with means $\bmu$ and $-\bmu$ and the same covariance matrix $\bSigma$.
 We assume that each data pair $(\xb,y)$ are generated independently from the following procedure:

 \begin{enumerate}[leftmargin = *] \item The label $y\in\{+1,-1\}$ is generated as a Rademacher random variable. \item A random vector $\ub \in \RR^d$ is generated from a distribution such that the entries of $\ub $ are independent sub-Gaussian random variables with $\EE [u_j] = 0$, $\EE [u_j^2] = 1$ and $\| u_j \|_{\psi_2} \leq \sigma_u$ for all $j\in[d]$. \item Let $\bSigma$ be a positive definite matrix with eigenvalue decomposition $\bSigma = \Vb \bLambda \Vb^\top$, where $\bLambda = \diag\{ \lambda_1,\ldots,\lambda_d \}$ and $\Vb$ is an orthonormal matrix consisting of the eigenvectors of $\bSigma$.
 We calculate the random vector $\qb$ based on $\ub$ as $\qb = \Vb \bLambda^{1/2} \ub$.
 This ensures that $\qb$ has mean zero and a covariance matrix $\bSigma$. \item The feature is given as $\xb = y\cdot \bmu + \qb$, where $\bmu \in \RR^d$ is a vector.
 Clearly, the mean of $\xb$ is $\bmu$ when $y = 1$ and is $-\bmu$ when $y = -1$. \end{enumerate} We consider $n$ training data points $(\xb_i,y_i)$ generated independently from the above procedure, and denote